 Similar to Lexington, Richie from Static Shock was confirmed to have been gay like his counterpart from the comic.

 Mocked in Futurama when a muscular, dashing, macho man knocks down Fry's sand castle and hits on Leela.
 She rejects him, but when he tells her it was a business proposition that they didn't understand, she offers to go for a stroll with him, slightly disappointed that he wasn't attracted to her.
 He then adds insult to injury by telling Leela "No thanks ma'am, I'm actually gay" and walking off.

 Waylon Smithers of The Simpsons is one of the most prominent Straight Gay characters in mainstream media.
 About the only stereotypically "gay" trait he displays is his collecting of Malibu Stacy dolls, which in the Simpsons' universe is an expy for Barbie, and in one comic following up on the detergent debacle, crossdressing... as a Sailor Moon parody.
 Otherwise, any sexual aspects of his personality could just as easily be displayed by a heterosexual character without anyone noticing the difference, even if Hilarity Ensues when they're revealed to the audience.
-Even then, some people thought his collecting of Malibu Stacy dolls was showing he was wimpy than that he was gay.
+Even then, his doll collection is interpreted by many audience members as a sign of general wimpiness, not of his sexuality.